cursorless-dev/cursorless/packages/cursorless-org-docs/src/docs/user/README.md

 ##### `"short paint"`

-The `"short paint"` scope is like `"paint"`, but stops not only at whitespace but also stops if it would exit the nearest [surrounding pair](#surrounding-pair).
+The `"short paint"` scope is like `"paint"`, but stops not only at whitespace but also stops if it would hit the nearest [surrounding pair](#surrounding-pair).
 For example, given the text

 ```
 (aaa[bbb]ccc ddd)